UBC-BEST/deprecated-frontend-m2m/README.md

 - [General App Architecture](https://developer.android.com/jetpack/guide)
 - [PLEASE READ: Getting started with Kotlin MMP](https://kotlinlang.org/docs/mobile/create-first-app.html)

-For those interested in Unity (game) development:
+For those interested in Unity (game) development - we don't have to use Unity.
+Since we are short on time feel free to experiment with any game engine you would like to:
 - [Setting up Unity](https://medium.com/@razvan_57516/how-to-embed-unity-3d-in-a-native-android-app-5d030673bbf4)
 - [Guide to C#](https://learn.unity.com/course/unity-c-survival-guide?_ga=2.63986025.775820160.1603564067-1572617516.1603424551&signup=true)